What is the SAT?

 Take the test close to your home.
 You don’t want to travel far on test day.
 There are several locations to take it in Vancouver.
 The best option in Vancouver is York House School, but that location fills up quickly.
 By February, there may be no room for the May exam date.
 Dorset College is the second-best option.
 The worst location is Prince of Wales, which often has long lines and up to an hour-long wait just to get into the school on test day.
 But it accommodates the most students, so you may be stuck with it.
 In other cities, just one test centre may be available.

 Do you teach all three sections of the test?

-Yes, we provide students comprehensive workbooks on math, reading and writing.
+Yes, we provide students comprehensive workbooks on math, reading and writing as the students complete those topics with a tutor.
 We teach students the curricular material, such as prime numbers, sequences, reading comprehension, sentence completion, grammar and essay writing.
 We also teach the tips and tricks of the SAT.
 Because we have analyzed every test, we can show students patterns on the SAT.
 Tutoring is customized to the student’s individualized needs.
-Classes include some customization as well.
+Classes include customization as well.
 For example, we can give students quizzes designed specifically for the student’s shortcomings, offering video solutions for questions the student gets wrong.

 Can student’s progress in between sessions?

 Yes, we encourage students to progress in between classes.
 We offer our students access to our self-help section, with links to written solutions to all questions from the Official SAT Study Guide, and video solutions for math questions.
-Students who pay in advance for a minimum number of hours of tutoring tutoring also get access to a homework website, which allows students to get video solutions to all problems from our three comprehensive workbooks on math, reading and writing.
+Students who pay in advance for a minimum number of hours of tutoring tutoring also get access to a homework website, which allows students to get video solutions to exercises from lessons completed with the tutor.

 How do I get started with SAT preparation?